 From the carpark the walk to the top of the viewpoint is in total around 700m, but only 350 of those to the first viewpoint which is the best bay far if you ask us.

 One of the ultimate things to do in the stunning Yarra valley is to take the Tree fern gully trail walk from the heart of Marysville town to the base of the falls, a 6.8km round trip.

 To get here, simply drive 3km down falls road to the car park at the base and hike up the hill until you reach the first viewpoint.

-The Ice-creamery is next level, with over 30 flavours of dairy milk options and vegan sorbets, you cannot visit the region without visiting the Yarra Valley’s most delicious tourist attraction.
+The Yarra Valley Chocolaterie & Ice creamery is next level, with over 30 flavours of dairy milk options and vegan sorbets, you cannot visit the region without visiting the most delicious Yarra Valley tourist attraction.

 The best part about enjoying the wonderful sweets here is that the Yarra Valley Chocolaterie and Ice-creamery is a part of the Cocoa Horizons program, which supports farmers and producers of cocoa ensuring it is sustainably sourced and supports a wide range of ethical responsibilities globally.

 Getting hungry?
 Have a look at this best selling tour through the Yarra Valley and taste the very best that the Valley has to offer with this Full day gourmet tour with lunch!

 This French style patisserie, The Flying Apron opened in 2016 by French trained staff that has brought the tastes and smells of the French countryside to the Yarra Valley.

 Our personal favourites are of course the sweets; their roasted cashew bar & spiced peach frangipane tarts are to die for.

 Eat in or take away, don’t forget to try their roasted vegetable pastries and the roasted mushroom cauliflower pies!